garysheppardjr/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 4 Buffer and Query.md

     private final GraphicsOverlay bufferAndQuerySceneGraphics = new GraphicsOverlay();
     ```

-1. In your constructor, add the map `GraphicsOverlay` to the `MapView`, and add the scene `GraphicsOverlay` to the `SceneView`.
-The one for the map only requires one line of code, while the one for the scene requires an extra line of code to specify that the graphics should be draped on the 3D surface:
+1. In your constructor, add the map `GraphicsOverlay` to the `MapView`:

     ```
     mapView.getGraphicsOverlays().add(bufferAndQueryMapGraphics);
+    ```

+1. In `button_toggle2d3d_onAction()`, after the call to `scene.addDoneLoadingListener`, add the scene `GraphicsOverlay` to the `SceneView`.
+The one for the map only required one line of code, while this one for the scene requires an extra line of code to specify that the graphics should be draped on the 3D surface.
+Also, if the buffer and query toggle button is already selected, set the buffer and query listener on the `SceneView`:

+    ```
     bufferAndQuerySceneGraphics.getSceneProperties().setSurfacePlacement(SurfacePlacement.DRAPED);
     sceneView.getGraphicsOverlays().add(bufferAndQuerySceneGraphics);
+    if (toggleButton_bufferAndQuery.isSelected()) {
+        sceneView.setOnMouseClicked(event -> bufferAndQuery(event));
+    }
     ```

 1. Create a `private Point getGeoPoint(MouseEvent)` method to convert a `MouseEvent` to a `Point`.
 This method should use either the `MapView` or the `SceneView` to convert a screen point to a geographic point, depending on whether the app is currently in 2D mode or 3D mode.
 You're only going to call `getGeoPoint(MouseEvent)` in one place here in Exercise 4, so you don't really have to create a method just for this.
 But you will thank yourself for writing this method when you get to Exercise 5.
 (Be sure to import `javafx.geometry.Point2D` instead of some other `Point2D` class.)